Counter

 0: 42

-This solution proposes a value of 42 for the decision variable value and a new value of 42 for the storage key 0 where counter is stored (we will go over the storage data layout later!).
+This solution proposes a value of 42 for parameter value and a new value of 42 for the storage key 0 where counter is stored (we will go over the storage data layout later!).
 Note that the storage key 0 where counter is stored can be modified by the solution because of the mut keyword added before storage::counter.

 A solution must also indicate which predicate is being solved using its address but we're omitting that here for simplicity.